 The finger was no sooner wrapped when she noticed a piece of the gauze had twisted inside and blood was seeping through.
 The pain was excruciating.
 I stood up and insisted on remaining standing as she continued with the dressing.
 Extra pieces of the blood clotting agent were applied before reapplying new bandages.
 I was then given pain medication before being sent home.

-Medication reduced the pain and helped me sleep.
-Hours later I awakened for a bathroom break and had difficulty getting back to sleep.
+Hours later the medication finally reduced pain and even helped me sleep.
+Three hours later I awakened for a bathroom break and had difficulty getting back to sleep.
 Once again I was tormented with graphic, painful memories of my thumb being sliced as my body flinched and cringed with every visual.
-I suddenly realized, I had to somehow mindfully take control of my brain, and I had an idea.
+The visuals were painful and I realized that I had to somehow mindfully take control of my brain.
+I had an idea.

-With every visual of the blade cutting me, I decided to “override” with an image of my thumb miraculously healing, as the wound itself instantly closed.
+With every visual of the blade cutting me, I decided to “override” with another image of my thumb miraculously healing.
+I imagined the wound itself instantly closing and healing.
 I remembered seeing this scene in movies and thought it was worth a try.
 I envisioned the scene over and over, and over.
-Surprisingly, It worked!
+After many attempts and some time later, It worked!

 Where did the fear originate from?
-As a teenager my mother held a sharp knife next to my throat and/or face while threatening to, “Just get it over with”.
-With time, I developed coping mechanisms for my mother’s abuse by stiffening my body and forcing myself to be stronger, while mentally challenged her to “go for it”.
+As a teenager my mother often held a sharp knife next to my throat and/or face while threatening to, “Just get it over with.”
+As time went on, I developed coping mechanisms for my mother’s abuse by stiffening my body and blocking the fear, while mentally challenged her to “go for it”.

-Maybe I realized it was only a threat and she would never follow through, or maybe I just wanted the misery to end.
-Either way, I was traumatized by the knife and have lived a lifetime coping with unwanted, disturbing visuals of a knife piercing through my skin.
+Maybe I realized it was only a threat, a scare tactic, and she would not follow through, or maybe I just wanted the misery to end.
+Either way, I was traumatized by the knife and have lived a lifetime coping with unwanted, disturbing visuals of a knife slicing through my skin.

 As a teenager I was probably unconsciously “overriding” as a coping mechanism.
-And It quite possibly took a traumatic experience, such as this one, to help me better cope with my fear.
+And It quite possibly took a traumatic experience, such as this one, to help me better understand my fear.
 For anyone else experiencing this type of trauma, I recommend you seek help or learn similar coping mechanisms.

 In the end, I did learn a valuable lesson.
 No matter how careful we think we are being, it only takes a split second, and with that split second, your life can change forever.
-I was being very careful when using the mandoline and the accident still happened.
-Distracted drivers, for example, who only “glance” at their cell phones, they should know what can happen in 2 seconds.
+I thought I was being very careful when using the mandoline and the accident still happened.
+Distracted drivers, for example, who only “glance” at their cell phones, should realize what can happen in 2 seconds.
 For me, I lost the side of my thumb.